Schneegans/Fly-Pie/docs/first-steps.md

 # First Steps with Fly-Pie

+The default menu can be opened with <kbd>Ctrl</kbd>+<kbd>Space</kbd>.
+You can use this to get used to Fly-Pie, however you should definitely create your own menus!

 To open the settings dialog, you can use the `gnome-tweak-tool`, the `gnome-extensions-app` or this command:

 ```